diya-agrawal1/SignSense-AI/evaluation.md

 - **M and N are the weakest classes** (M: 0.94 precision, N: 0.94 recall) — not random noise: M and N are visually similar closed-fist handshapes in ASL, a documented source of confusion in ASL instruction generally.
 - **J and Z are not supported at all**, by design: both require motion, which a single static frame can't capture.
 Input resembling either gets forced into one of the 24 known classes, incorrectly.
 - **Real-world (live webcam) failure modes are not yet characterized.** Every number above comes from the Kaggle dataset's held-out test images — a fairly consistent image style.
 Live webcam input introduces variables the test set doesn't cover: real lighting, backgrounds, camera quality, distance, and skin tones/hand sizes not necessarily well-represented if the source dataset's demographic diversity is narrow (not independently audited).
-- **Single-hand assumption:** `maxNumHands: 1` — a second hand in frame (support hand, background person) is simply ignored, not formally evaluated.
+- **Single-hand assumption:** the hand-tracking configuration limits detection to one hand — a second hand in frame (support hand, background person) is simply ignored, not formally evaluated.
-- **No systematic confusion-matrix deep dive beyond M/N** — `confusion_matrix.png` exists but a full off-diagonal read (which letters get confused with which, beyond the two flagged above) hasn't been written up.
+- **No systematic confusion-matrix deep dive beyond M/N** — a full off-diagonal read (which letters get confused with which, beyond the two flagged above) hasn't been written up in this bundle.

 ## 5. What this evaluation does not cover